tomedegroot/study-material/LPIC101/topic-108-essential-system-services.md

 [spooling is a combination of buffering and queueing](https://en.wikipedia.org/wiki/Spooling).
 The spooler maintains an orderly sequence of jobs and feeds it to another entity (such as peripheal as a printer) and this acts as a mediator.
 The term originates from the spool, a [cylindrical device on which magnetic tape or rope is round](http://www.dictionary.com/browse/spool) and thus also works as a mediator.

+So just know that a printer and it's queue are two different things

 ###Background

 2 older, but still available systems: